darkewaffle/YAGDRSL/documentation/Building a Job Equipment File.md

 Take note that we did not include any head, neck or waist slots in the above sets.
 Since they're already defined in sets.precast.ws we don't need to include any gear for those slots *unless we want to change them*.

 So now we have defined a starting point for Aeolian Edge, Evisceration, Rudra's Storm and Shark Bite.
 And as an added bonus we've actually defined a starting set for all of our dagger weaponskills.
 Even though we didn't set out to do anything with them we now have a complete set ready for Exenterator, Dancing Edge, Cyclone and all the others.
 Since they're all melee weapon skills that deal physical or magical damage they'll all follow the same paths to find a gearset.
 Now we just have to customize the gear that will be specific to certain weaponskills.
-In our case Evisceration probabably wants some +Critical Hit or +Critical Damage gear while Shark Bite and Rudra's Storm probably want more focus on +Weaponskill Damage.
-Fortunately we can do that by just defining some additional sets using the name of the weaponskill.
+In our case Evisceration probabably wants some +Crit gear while Shark Bite and Rudra's Storm probably want more focus on +Weaponskill Damage.
+Fortunately we can do that by just defining some additional sets using the name of each weaponskill.

 ```
-sets.precast.ws.Evisceration = set_combine([collections.Gleti](https://github.com/darkewaffle/YAGDRSL/blob/main/documentation/YAG%20Tips%20and%20Tricks.md#collections),
+sets.precast.ws.Evisceration = set_combine(collections.Gleti,
 	{
 		ear1="Odr Earring",
 		ear2="Sherida Earring",